-This is our second marketplace site or broker.
-Motorhome Republic has the best coverage of pickup locations that we reviewed.
+The second marketplace broker on our list, Motorhome Republic has the widest pickup location coverage of all we reviewed.

-The issues here, the good and the bad, are very similar to Camper Travel Bookings.
-Yes, you get an extensive selection of rentals.
+The good and the bad with this company are virtually the same as with Camper Travel Bookings.
+Yes, you get an extensive selection of vehicle rentals.
 Yes, there is the best geographic coverage.
-And yes, you can compare and contrast a vast range of RV rentals to see which best fits your needs and your pocket.
+And yes, you can compare and contrast a vast range of RVs to see which best fits your needs and your pocket.

 On the downside, we have the additional costs and charges levied.
-It’s well worth reading the small print on any contract to what you or they are liable for if there is a problem with the end renter.
-If your RV isn’t up to scratch, who is responsible for sorting it out?
+It’s well worth reading the small print to find out who is liable for any issues.
+If your recreational vehicle isn’t up to scratch, who is responsible for sorting it out?

-It’s never a good way to start a vacation playing blame tennis over the phone or the internet.
 Do your research and make sure you know what you are getting, from who, and who is responsible.
-If you do, then they can be an excellent, hassle-free way to get precisely what you want.
+It’s never a good way to start a vacation by playing blame tennis over the phone or internet.
+If you do your homework then they can be an excellent, hassle-free way to get precisely what you want.

 Best European Vacation Options

-p>These guys are the largest RV rental company in Europe, and they do cover a lot of bases.
-Their rentals aren’t US standard; they have the smaller, ‘indie camping’ vibe – rather unsurprisingly.
+These guys are the largest RV rental company in Europe, and they cover a lot of bases.
+Their rentals aren’t US standard; they have a smaller, ‘indie camping’ vibe – rather unsurprisingly.
 As a result, they offer more specialized camper rental services for travelers who have specific vacation goals at their RV rental destinations.

-Indie Campers has a range of Class B models on offer, sleeping two to four (or six) people mainly, the extra two sleep in a tent.
+Indie Campers has a range of mostly Class B models on offer, mainly sleeping two to four people with an additional 2 people able to travel but sleep in a tent.

-They have an excellent offer that they have a free shuttle to take you from the airport to the depot, and you can drive away from there.
+An excellent service they offer is a free shuttle to take you from the airport to the depot, and you can drive away from there.
 Everything for your camping trip is provided, and there are no ‘hidden costs,’ unlike some rental companies.